souravjha1111/Static_Login_Flask/README.md

 # Static_Login_Flask

 Login Page Created With Static Username and Password.
+Using Flask.